LeagueOfExtraordinaryHackers/aci-privateagents-kv-integration/README.md

 This repository shows how to build a scalable pool of Azure DevOps ACI-based agents that have private access to a secured Keyvault to retrieve secrets (in this case, an SSH private key) to operate over air-gapped resources in Azure.

-Particular attention has been placed on security: the example secrets generated and upload in the pipeline is further made unaccessible by the Azure DevOps Service Connection by locking down the Keyvault access policy.
+Access to generated secrets and downloading them in a pipeline is not possible for the Azure DevOps Service Connection as it's blocked by the KeyVault Access Policy.

 ### Implementation